lawrence-berry/bellecolleen/README.md

 ## Snagging

-* Logo text and image alignment
-* Slideshow button
-* control positioning between modal and fullscreen mode
-* spacing of exhhibitions page spacing of collections heading
+* spacing of collections heading

 ## For Dad